 Neuhaus & Co. in Weslaco, Texas

-In 2018, Ag-Pro continues with its rapid pace of expansions by acquiring a location in Kerrville, Texas, and opening a John Deere Sales and Rental Location in Quitman, Georgia.
-In total, Ag-Pro operates 57 location across the five states it serves.
+In 2018, Ag-Pro continues with its rapid pace of expansions by acquiring a location in Kerrville, Texas, and opening a John Deere Sales and Rental Location in Quitman, Georgia, as well as several other major acquisitions.

 Quitman RentalJan.
 2018 – 1 Location in Quitman, GA